Aid Stations 101

 • Be sure to take care of yourself while volunteering.
 Coordinate rest with your fellow volunteers, stay fed and hydrated throughout.

-• If you signed up to volunteer at least two-weeks in advance of the race, there will be a t-shirt for you at the aid station in a bin.
+• If you signed up to volunteer at least two-weeks in advance of the race, there will be a t-shirt (hat, beanie, etc. – whatever this years giveaway is) for you at the aid station in a bin.
 The aid station captain or someone that they assign should offer you a t-shirt.
-If you are not offered a t-shirt (it is probably because things got busy and everyone is focusing on the runners) please be sure to ask for yours!
-If one is not available for you, you can get it from the finish line or email the race director after the race.
+If you are not offered a t-shirt (it is probably because things got busy and everyone is focusing on the runners) please be sure to ask for yours or offer to distribute to all of the volunteers!
+If one is not available for you, or there is not enough for some reason, you can get it from the finish line or email the race director after the race.

 • Your care and dedication for your fellow runners / humans is a beautiful thing – none of this would be possible with your involvement!